 How Long Does It Take to Kill These Fleas?

 The reality is that fleas will only last as long as you let them.
 If your primary goal is getting rid of fleas and you commit yourself to the removal process, you can be flea free within a few days.
 Just a word of caution, please make sure that you address all the areas that I have outlined in this article as this is the only way that you will get rid of your flea problem properly.
 Many people have suffered for months with flea problems because they forgot or ignored a few of the steps.
 Although they enjoyed a brief period of bliss, their flea problem came back with a vengeance.
 I will be writing an article on the flea cycle in a few days time which will also elaborate on dog flea control and other flea treatments.
-However, if you still cant get rid of fleas, I highly recommend that you take a look at a few of my other flea removal guides and add me on Google+ for any further updates and tips.
+However, if you still cant get rid of them, I highly recommend that you take a look at a few of my other flea removal guides and add me on Google+ for any further updates and tips.
 I hope that this helps you with any flea problem that you may be having and remember, these methods have been proven to work!

-Educational Video On Killing Fleas Quickly:
+Educational Video On Removing Fleas Quickly:

-Editors Note: Flea Bomb Room Foggers – Make Sure They Are Igr Compliant!
+Editors Note: Flea Bomb Room Foggers – Make Sure They Are IGR Compliant!

 If you want to use a flea bomb (otherwise known as a flea fogger), its very important to check the label of your preferred solution for the presence of Insect Growth Regulator (IGR).
 This ensures that the eggs and larvae of pests (like fleas) do not mature into fully grown insects.
 This is a great flea control method, especially for fleas in carpets.
 If you see something called Pyriproxyfen or Methoprene, you can be sure that your fogger will kill both the fleas and their offspring that lurk beneath your carpets and in other places.